XiaoruiWang-SH/DesignPatterns/src/main/java/org/example/abstractFactory/abstractFactory.md

 typically abstract methods.
 If these behavior abstract methods have return or arguments value that are object, they are usually also abstract class.

+#### Abstraction/separation of concerns
+Clients only deal with
+the (unique) abstract class.
+#### Change
+Adding a family of
+products does not require
+change to existing clients –
+only adding one case to the
+abstract factory.
+#### Single choice
+only the abstract
+factory’s implementation knows
+the choice of GUI systems.

 #### Abstract Class
 ##### What it can not do?
 1. it can not be instantiated